 Getting to Know Toketee Falls and the Surrounding Trails

 Once you’ve seen Toketee Falls, you’ll probably be primed for even more outdoor adventure.
 You might even take your cell phone and chuck it in the river, forever swearing to live among the trees.
-Okay, maybe your feelings won’t be that extreme, but you won’t be ready to go home just yet.
+Okay, maybe your feelings won’t be that extreme.
+But you won’t be ready to go home just yet.

 The Rogue-Umpqua National Scenic Byway has a long name for a reason.
 It’s an extensive, scenic road that winds through the forest for 172 miles, touching upon its most breathtaking sites.

 You’ll be driving by the Upper Rogue, Cascade Mountains, and the North Umpqua River.
-You’ll also get to see the gorgeous Diamond Lake, which lives up to its name when it’s shimmering against the noon-day sun.
+You’ll get to see the gorgeous Diamond Lake, which lives up to its name when it’s shimmering against the noon-day sun.

 This road will also take you to the entrance of Crater Lake National Park, which is surrounded by fascinating rock formations.

-2. The Vast Wildernesses The Umpqua National Forest wouldn’t be much of a forest without a healthy amount of wilderness.
+Umpqua wouldn’t be much of a forest without a healthy amount of wilderness.
 Sure enough, the forest has three large areas.

 One of them is Boulder Creek Wilderness, which consists of 19,886 acres.
 That might sound like a lot, but it’s actually the smallest of the three areas.
 It contains the modest Boulder Creek, which is made up of some small pools.
 This is also a popular area for rock climbers, as there are monoliths aplenty.

 The last wilderness is the Rogue-Umpqua Divide Wilderness, which is 35,701 acres.
-This area has a particularly active wildlife population due to its abundant water sources and varied plant offering.
+This area has a particularly active wildlife population due to its abundant water sources and a varied plant offering.

-If dog sledding isn’t your speed, then maybe you’d like a peaceful night of camping under the stars.
+If dog sledding isn’t your speed, maybe you’d like a peaceful night of camping under the stars.

 Any fishing aficionado will tell you that fishing is all about location.
-This not only has to do with the body of water and the kinds of fish available, but also the scenery, as fishing involving a lot of sitting and looking around.
+This not only has to do with the body of water and the kinds of fish available but also the scenery, as fishing involving a lot of sitting and looking around.

 Fishing is allowed in four different districts of the forest, which includes the Cottage Grove Ranger District, the Diamond Lake Ranger District, the North Umpqua Ranger District, and the Tiller Ranger District.